 What exactly is talent mapping?
 It’s the strategy behind talent management.
-It includes the entire talent acquisition process and extends into employee retention.
+It includes the entire talent acquisition process and extends into employee retention and identifying future skills gaps.
 For any business set on longevity and business growth, having a well-thought-out talent strategy is a necessity.

 Why Businesses Need Talent Mapping